-As a postpartum doula, I do not treat postpartum depression.
+As a postpartum doula, I do not treat postpartum depression and anxiety.
 However, I help new moms by creating a safe place for them emotionally.
 I help relieve some of the pressure on a new mother by helping her move into her new responsibilities gradually.
 I make sure that the mother feels nurtured and cared for, as well as making sure she is eating well and getting enough sleep.
 For more information on a typical shift with Dover Doula, click here.

 In addition, I help my clients to screen themselves for postpartum depression and postpartum anxiety and will make referrals to appropriate clinicians or support groups as needed.